1Hoppi/Foody/README.md

 Documents on google drive:

-    Presentation (!)
+    -Presentation (!)
-    APK File
+    -APK File
-    Terms of reference (Specification)
+    -Terms of reference (Specification)

 Project descripstion:

-    A prototype of a mobile application for ordering food, containing all the necessary functionality.
+    -A prototype of a mobile application for ordering food, containing all the necessary functionality.
-    DBMS for working with the database, as well as responding to requests from client devices A secure database that stores all information about users, promotions and positions available for sale
+    -DBMS for working with the database, as well as responding to requests from client devices -A secure database that stores all information about users, promotions and positions available for sale

 Project has three-level architecture